brown-ccv/w3d-translator/UNITY.md

 - Add the "Input Action Manager" script to the XRRig component
   - Add the "XRI Default Input Actions" preset to the "Action Assets" list
     - Note that this is what maps the software actions to the different hardware buttons

+Check out [this tutorial](https://www.youtube.com/watch?v=5ZBkEYUyBWQ) for more information on VR with Unity and the XR Interaction Toolkit.

 *How to do teleport areas & actions?*
 *How to do ray based interaction?*